- Posts tagged by Mochi. I hope you can find your favorite restaurants!

 Japanese sweets are always one of the best popular genre of food among people from abroad.
 This post will be a perfect guide to all kinds of Japanese sweets.
 Check this post and find your favorite!

 As you might already know, Japan is a nation full of great cuisines.
 Especially winter, many great foods make their appearance.
 This post will be a great guide to all of you who would like to enjoy winter foods in Japan.We also have posted some links to our other posts so if you are interested, please visit them for further information.

 Oshiruko is basically a sweet red bean soup with mochi (rice cake).
-It is a Japanese comfort food, eaten as a dessert, which is particularly popular in winter.
-Here is the ultimate guide to oshiruko.
-You'll find out what it is, the difference between oshiruko and a similar dish called "zenzai", and also an easy recipe so you can enjoy at home!
+It is a Japanese comfort food, which is particularly popular in winter.
+This article presents what it is, the difference between oshiruko and a similar dish called "zenzai", and also an easy recipe so you can enjoy it at home!